goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 [    0.495759] pci 0000:01:00.0: [dabc:1017] type 00 class 0x020000
 ```

-### Background infomration
+### Background information

-Since most people might not be intimatly as familiar with PCIe terminology, allow me to
+Since most people might not be intimately as familiar with PCIe terminology, allow me to
-take a step back and give more details as to what is going on here.
+quickly document what is going on here.

 `0000:00:00.0`: is the identifier of a specific PCIe device connected through the PCIe network
 to the kernel, it read as `domain`:`bus`:`device`.`function`.